 on July 18, Leonard was traded to the Toronto Raptors where he hopes to get back to his impressive form and continue doing exploits in the league.

 Kawhi Leonard’s salary for 2018 with the Toronto Raptors is $23,114,067 million.
 At this salary, he is obviously making more money (22.5% more) than he was previously earning.
-The basketballer was reportedly the 36th best-paid player in the NBA in 2018, 17th best paid forward and the second best paid Toronto Raptors baller all in 2018.
+The basketballer was reportedly the 36th best-paid player in the NBA in 2018, 17th highest paid forward and the second-highest paid Toronto Raptors baller all in 2018.
 Perhaps, if he improves the more, we might see his pay cheque get fatter.

 Kawhi Leonard’s father, Mark, was shot dead on 18th January 2008, at his car wash in Compton, Los Angeles.
 Following the absence of his father, Kawhi’s uncle, Dennis Robertson, stepped in to fill the void and help his sister and her family.
 He has been a staple in their lives ever since.

 The media refers to Dennis Robertson as a major influence in Kawhi’s professional life.
 He has acted as Kawhi’s agent for the last couple of years and has always been there to help Kawhi blossom into the player he is today.

 Before Kawhi Leonard was traded to the Toronto Raptors, it was alleged that there was growing tension between Leonard’s camp and the Spurs rising from a disagreement over his injury rehabilitation process.
 The disagreement eventually led to the trade and several NBA agents accused Kawhi’s uncle Robertson as being the one who intentionally distorted his (Kawhi Leonard) rapport with the San Antonio Spurs in order to set up a new marketing company which would have his nephew as the face of the brand.